samantoz/docu-processing/readme.md

 - Python 3.9+ (< 3.13)
 - OpenAI API key (for OpenAI embeddings/chat), Azure OpenAI credentials, or Ollama (for local models)
+- Google Drive API credentials (for downloading files from Google Drive)
 - For Ollama setup, see [Ollama Setup Guide](ollama.md)

 ### Executing the environment